-Too many layers can leave your baby sweaty and cranky, which does little to help her sleep.
-Remember that babies usually need just one more layer than adults, so an
+Too many layers can leave your baby sweaty and cranky, which does little to promote sleep.
+Babies usually need just one more layer than adults, so an

 A soft rug or wall-to-wall carpeting will help to warm up the room and create a nice play space on the floor.
 Rugs or carpet can also help to muffle noise,

-Keep the room dark.
 Hanging blinds or darkening shades will keep out the early morning light.
 Installing dimmers in your baby's room is another way to maintain a soothing

-Leave on a little white noise.
+Not all babies like to sleep in a silent space.
 Some babies sleep better with the washing machine or the vacuum running, so feel free to go about your